isavir/devops-exam/README.md

 # Email Processing Platform

-I built email processing system using microservices on AWS, two Python apps that work together - one validates incoming emails via REST API, the other processes them in the background.
+email processing system using microservices on AWS, two Python apps that work together - one validates incoming emails via REST API, the other processes them in the background.
 Everything runs on Kubernetes (EKS) and gets deployed automatically through GitHub Actions.

 ## What I Built

-The whole thing is split into a few main pieces:
+The project split into a few main pieces:

 - An email validation API that checks if the email data looks right and tosses it into a queue
 - A background processor that grabs messages from the queue and saves them to S3